rgbstudios/rgbstudios.github.io/src/routes/(rgb)/blog/typography-guide/+page.md

 primary heading 175%-200% of body text, secondary heading 125-150% of body text size
 alignment: generally, avoid temptation of aligning text to center line height, tailwind example use line height number not units, relative to font size, link to tailwind defaults text-xl, text-lg, etc

+### Dos and Do Nots

+Do:

+Do ensure your line length, line height, and other metrics mentioned above are legible

+Do ensure that your typeface(s) are appropriate for your setting

+Do ensure that you use well designed and trusted fonts

+Do ensure that your font pairs work well together

+Do be sure to use a few ifferent variations of font size, weight, and style to provide contrast and visual hierarchy

+Do not

+Do not use too many different font styles (such as ten different sizes, eight weights, and four font families all mixed and matched).
+Stick to a design system instead and only use the appropriate type styles for headings, subheadings, body copy, captions, quotes, authors, tags, and whatever other styles are defined in that style guide.

+Do not load many different fonts and variations to your webpage

+Do not combine more than three typefaces

+Do not manually adjust the tracking unless absolutely necessary

+Do not use methods of creating a "fake" bold or use faux italics

+Do not use a typeface that is hard to read for body copy (or in general... but especially for body copy)

 ### Where to Search